Higher education system

-Higher education is the highest level of the Czech education system.
+Higher education forms the highest level of the Czech education system.
 Czech higher education dates back six hundred years.
-In 1348 Emperor Charles IV founded a university in Prague which is the oldest academic institution in Central Europe.
-It is now called Charles University.
+In 1348 Emperor Charles IV founded a university in Prague which is the oldest academic institution in the Central Europe.
+It is now called the Charles University.

 The central governing body for education is the Ministry of Education, Youth and Sports .
 The quality of higher education is fostered by the Accreditation Commission.
-Since 2001 the three cycle structure has strictly been implemented in higher education (i.e. Bachelor's, Master's and Doctoral study programmes).
+Since 2001 the three cycle structure has strictly been implemented in the higher education system (i.e. Bachelor's, Master's and Doctoral study programmes).

 Deciding the content of studies and the design of study programmes is one of the academic freedoms of higher education institutions in the Czech Republic.
 However, all study programmes are subject to accreditation which is granted by the Ministry of Education on the basis of a decision by the Accreditation Commission.